 What are some of the challenges you face during back-to-school?

-How has back-to-school preparation changed over the years for you?
+How has back to school preparation changed over the years?

 What do you think educators need the most to have a strong back-to-school season?

 In the Integrated world, the educators biggest need is to be able to log in on day 1 with their roster, classes, and accesses fully functional.
 If something is awry, they need to feel confident that their admins have the tools and access to McGraw-Hill personnel to get things online ASAP so they can focus on educating their students.

 What inspires you about working in the education industry?

 As a father of two (7-year-old and 9-year-old) I am proud to play a small part in giving children like mine the opportunity to expand their minds.